Meet Graševina – Absolute Queen of the Croatian Vineyards

 Different Graševina Expressions: From Sparkling to Sweet

-Graševina is late harvesting grape variety and in the most simplest young and fresh style it will have dominantly fruity, flowery character with crispy acidity and medium alcohol levels.
-It is excellent as a great start of a meal, as chilled aperitif drink and companion to summer foods like clams, oysters, salads and of course, cured meat and cheeses.
+Graševina is a late harvesting grape variety and, in the simplest young and fresh style, it will have dominantly fruity, flowery character with crispy acidity and medium alcohol levels.
+It is excellent as a great start of a meal, as a chilled aperitif drink and companion to summer foods like clams, oysters, salads and of course, cured meat and cheeses.

 Because it is a late harvesting grape variety and very resistant to diseases, some winemakers in Croatia tend to leave it a bit more in the vineyards, just until 5-10 % of the grapes get affected by the noble rot Bortytis.
 This kind of noble rot is very welcoming, when the conditions allow it, in the winemaking.
 Noble rot causes the grapes to shrink and accumulate acids and sugars, giving the special and cherished flavors to the wine.

-These style show more complex and structure, fruit aromas became more riper in some cases cooked.
+These styles show more complex and structure, fruit aromas become riper and, in some cases, cooked.
 There is a honey character on the nose, but well balanced with the fresh apples and citrus fruits.
 Graševina made in this style will often have more slightly more alcohol, and in drier years that level can exceed 14 % alc.
-Nevertheless, concentrated berries give these wines power and more body, so the alcohol never stands out rather being well integrated into the wine.
+Nevertheless, concentrated berries give these wines power and more body, so the alcohol never stands out, but is rather well integrated into the wine.

 When the vintage conditions allow it, producers will make selected berries harvest producing intense dessert wines that require time to develop.